 SEND pupils, when required, are supported through interventions provided by the Learning Support team who are based in the Learning Support Centre.
 The Learning Support Centre has three classrooms with interactive white boards for small group and 1 to 1 interventions, an open plan multi-use learning space and disabled toilet facilities.

-School SENCO Staff
+School SEND Staff